Travelpro Luggage Review 2026: Which Line Is Actually Worth It?

 Best Budget

 The Maxlite 5 is the reason Travelpro sells more luggage than most people realize.
-At roughly $140, it costs less than many “budget” hardside spinners while delivering a build quality that’s noticeably better.
-The 13,000+ Amazon reviews and 4.4-star rating aren’t a fluke – this bag does exactly what it promises without pretending to be something it isn’t.
+It undercuts many “budget” hardside spinners while delivering a build quality that’s noticeably better.
+Its long, remarkably consistent review history isn’t a fluke.
+This bag does exactly what it promises without pretending to be something it isn’t.

 You get the PowerScope Lite handle with two stops (38″ and 42.5″), four spinner wheels instead of eight, and a DuraGuard-coated polyester shell that resists stains and light rain.
 It won’t shrug off a downpour like the Platinum Elite’s nylon, but for gate-to-hotel use it handles weather fine.
 The two-inch expansion gives you breathing room on the return trip when you’ve inevitably bought more than you planned.
-If you’re looking for a bag under $150, it’s worth comparing this against our picks for the best carry-on luggage under $100 – the Maxlite 5 costs a bit more but the upgrade in handle and wheel quality is noticeable.
+If you’re shopping the budget end, it’s worth comparing this against our current luggage deals; the Maxlite 5 costs a bit more than the cheapest options but the upgrade in handle and wheel quality is noticeable.

 The bottom tray design keeps the bag stable when packed, and the recycled lining is a nice touch that doesn’t affect functionality either way.
 Meets most international carry-on size limits without expansion.
 The Trusted Companion Promise covers first-year repairs and shipping.